 NOTE: The Institutional Review Board (IRB) is charged with reviewing all research involving human subjects conducted under the auspices of the College by its faculty, students, and staff, as well as research by outside investigators involving Swarthmore students or personnel.
 To learn more, visit the IRB website.

 ESTGs recognize that teaching new Engaged Scholarship courses (or re-envisioning existing courses in order to add a public-facing orientation) often requires extra resources.
 Engaged Scholarship courses can include the kind of "Community-Based Learning" (CBL) courses that the Lang Center has historically supported, as well as courses that add an experiential component to subjects and problems of public interest.
 For the academic year, you can request funding for TAs to act as liaisons with your community partners, equipment, travel, and honoraria for community partners.
 On the Lang Center website you can view a representative list of some of the courses that we (and the faculty colleagues who teach them) currently consider to comprise Engaged Scholarship.
 Their common denominator tends to be a focus on issues/problems of interest to a community outside of Swarthmore College, along with an attempt to analyze or address those issues with (or on behalf of) some external community.
 Some Engaged Scholarship courses include a "perspective-taking" component, a development of empathy for the viewpoint and positionality of a community or communities relevant to the academic study.

-If you missed the May 1 deadline for AY 22-23, we do accept applications for serendipity funding throughout the year.
+Applications for AY23-24 (Fall 2023 and Spring 2024) were due on May 1, 2023.
+If you missed the May 1 deadline, we do accept applications for serendipity funding throughout the year.
 Note, however, that these amounts are generally smaller and budget-dependent.

 Questions about the ESTG can be directed to Katie Price (kprice1).